 Kimura unveiled the 1990 Helruna at the Tokyo Motor Show.
 It was shown to have taken spiritual influence from the now legendary K-C series and created as an attainable successor to the TKR-C of 1986.
 With Kimura’s first mass-production turbocharged inline-4 which was easy to modify, it gained traction as a staple in Japan’s tuner car culture.
 It also was the very first Kimura to wear a KR-R badge.

 In 1991, Hana was released as a small all-terrain vehicle made to tackle any road.
 On the same platform a year later was the Cavatina, with a similar body but elongated and with rear sliding doors for a more MPV-esque purpose.

 The 2000s was an era of great prosperity for Kimura.
 With sales in over 150 countries, a lineup of over 10 cars (and over 15 in Japan), it showed no signs of stopping.
 The year 2000 was a planned overhaul for the entire company; from 1999 to 2001, Auriga, Hana, Devorak, Helruna, Auburn, Eminence, and Cavatina were updated for the 21st century.
 Kimura’s first internationally exported Kei car was released, named K-UBRIK.
 The new Sirani MPV was created in 2003, with the Cavatina’s previously MPV-oriented style going in a more rugged, crossover-like direction.
 The Sirani fit the gap well, and became another popular Kimura model.

-What holds for us in 2010 and beyond?
+What holds for us in 2020 and beyond?
 Kimura continues innovate daily.
 Kimura introduced the Asura in 2012; an F1 inspired machine with a bespoke V10 and tenacious handling.
-The modern day lineup all represent the finest made by Kimura.
-No longer just a small Japanese company making niche cars for the driving enthusiast, our cars represent the pinnacle of dynamics, comfort, and innovation.
+In 2019, the very first all-electric mass production Kimura - the Lemaitre - arrived in dealerships, signaling a new era for Kimura’s future.
+Contemporary Kimura vehicles represent the pinnacle of dynamics, comfort, and innovation.
+Satisfaction is guaranteed with the purchase of any Kimura.

 K-UBRIK Kei Wagon (2007+)